Brewery Water Treatment: Complete Guide for Craft Breweries (2026)

 Add back gypsum, CaCl₂, MgSO₄, lactic acid — builds exact style profile for each recipe from a known zero baseline.

-Why Catalytic Carbon Is Non-Negotiable for Most US Breweries
+Chloramine Removal — Why Standard Carbon Filters Fail Most US Breweries

 This is the most technically critical decision in brewery water treatment design, and the one most frequently gotten wrong by breweries that purchase systems without proper specification.

 Check your utility’s Consumer Confidence Report (CCR) before specifying any carbon filtration.
-The CCR is mailed annually or available on your utility’s website.
-If it lists “chloramine,” “monochloramine,” or “combined chlorine” as a disinfectant, standard GAC carbon will not protect your beer.
+The CCR is published annually and available on your utility’s website.
+If it lists “chloramine,” “monochloramine,” or “combined chlorine” as the residual disinfectant, standard GAC carbon will not protect your beer at typical brewery flow rates.
 Catalytic carbon is required.
-For chloramine-treated water markets, this is not a premium option — it is the minimum viable specification.
+Some utilities also blend — using chlorine in winter and chloramine in summer as organic loading in source reservoirs changes.
+If your utility uses either seasonally, specify catalytic carbon year-round.

-The US Water Systems BodyGuard filter addresses this with a three-stage train: KDF-55 media (electrochemical chlorine destruction, extending downstream carbon life) + granular activated carbon (bulk organic removal) + catalytic carbon block (chloramine decomposition).
-This sequence handles both free chlorine and chloramine efficiently at brewery flow rates without requiring impractically long contact time.
+The US Water Systems BodyGuard filter addresses this with a three-stage train: KDF-55 media (electrochemical chlorine destruction, extending downstream carbon bed life) + granular activated carbon (bulk organic removal) + catalytic carbon block (chloramine decomposition).
+This sequence handles both free chlorine and chloramine efficiently at brewery flow rates without requiring impractically long contact time or oversized vessels.

 US Water Systems BodyGuard — KDF + GAC + Catalytic Carbon